mazab2003/cse15l-lab-reports/lab5.md

 date

-To replace 'cherry' with 'grape', use the following command:
+To replace `cherry` with `grape`, use the following command:

-sed 's/cherry/grape/' fruits.txt
+`sed 's/cherry/grape/' fruits.txt`

 # Explanation:

-- `'s/cherry/grape/'` is a sed command that replaces the first occurrence of 'cherry' with 'grape' on each line.
+- `'s/cherry/grape/'` is a sed command that replaces the first occurrence of `cherry` with `grape` on each line.

 # Expected output: